uncw-library/digitalmeasures-scripts/app/README.md

 A turtle file contains all the DM user data that we wish to import into Vivo.
 A single turtle file holds all the users.

+### Flags

+    --help

+    --no-reset

+        Skip the data refresh step.
+Use the previously pulled DM data.
+For saving time during dev.

 ### How to dev box (non-docker approach):

 install python3, lxml, selenium, and geckodriver